 North Wales may not be considered a particular crime hotspot when it comes to house burglary or criminal damage to property, but neither are homes and businesses in the region exactly free of unwanted intruders.

-According to UK CrimeStats, the main crime and postcode data research and analysis platform for the UK, there were 3,285 burglaries in the North Wales region in the 12 months to May.
+According to crime and postcode data research and analysis platforms, there were 3,216 burglaries in the North Wales region in the 12 months to May.
 Over the same period, there were a recorded 6,506 incidents of criminal damage or arson.